 For example, a taxi fare on the meter from Eat Street in Seminyak to Finn’s Beach Club in Canggu will cost you around Rp 120k.
 But when you want to leave, the local set prices will knock you back Rp250 – 350k (and sometimes much more during busy times at night).

 Going on shopping expeditions in Bali is why many people come here.
 Even leaving the souvenirs alone, the chance to buy homewares, textiles and artworks that are unique to Bali is more than tempting.
-It’s downright addictive if you know where to go Along with shopping malls there are markets galore and some speciality streets for things like homewares and larger artworks.
+It’s downright addictive if you know where to go.
+Along with shopping malls and supermarkets, there are local markets galore and some speciality streets for things like homewares and larger artworks.

 If you treat shopping like a full-contact blood sport with bargains as the scoreboard and showing off to your friends and family back home is something you like the idea of, then hiring a private car and driver makes perfect sense.